-The main feature of the picking head is the stacked shaker picking rods inside.
+The main feature of the shaking head is the stacked shaker “picking” rods inside.
 I call them rods or bars, but technically they are shaped with a taper at the front and a full return curve at the rear, and are better described as arms.

 These arms have the greatest effect on the vines and the resulting quality of the fruit sample.
 With an inexperienced driver, they can be partly responsible for the breaking of posts, tearing out strainer posts, ripping out vines, and damaging the machine itself.

-If it can do that amount of damage to itself, spare a thought for your vines.
+If it can do that amount of damage to itself, then spare a thought for your vines.

 The shaker arms are mounted via rubber-isolated axles to a pair of shaker poles.
-If the shaker axles are not of a similar age or condition, then the newer one will not only wear out faster, but the effectiveness of the whole arm is somewhat compromised.
-If there is one or more arms that have loose axles, the picking process is compromised further and this may result in the driver needlessly increasing his settings to offset this.
+If the shaker axles are not of a similar age or condition for each shaker arm, then the newer one will not only wear out faster, but the effectiveness of the whole arm is somewhat compromised.
+If there is one or more arms that have loose axles, the harvesting process is compromised further and this may result in the driver needlessly increasing his settings to offset this.

 The action of the picking arms are controlled in-cab by 5 settings.
 These are as follows:

 - Pinch, controls the ‘press’ or ‘squeeze’ on the canopy.

 - Amplitude, controls the stroke or distance of the shaker bars.

 - Acceleration, controls the speed² or the acceleration of the shakers towards the canopy.